ThoughtWorksInc/stonecutter/README.md

 First, you need to start a mongo container.

     docker run —name mongo mongo

-Once that is done, navigate to the Stonecutter directory and run the following

-    docker build -t stonecutter .

 To run the application you'll need a few configuration files, notably a clients.yml file and an rsa-keypair.json, plus a stonecutter.env file.
+Place these files in a new directory to house your application.

 To generate the public-prvate keypair, see below.
-Save the second key in your stonecutter/config directory.
+Save the second key in a stonecutter/config directory.
+Save the first key too.
+Add the stonecutter.env and clients.yml files to the same directory, copying those from this application.

 Finally, run this command, replacing <config file path> with the directory storing your config files, and <env file path> with the path to wherever your environment variable file is stored